Call MASTER Travis today on:

 Using focus pads/mits/ kick bags, students can focus their techniques towards the target.

 Other focus drill could include controlled floor work in groups.

 We have free standing and wall hanging punch/kick bags available to aid training in class.

 A.R.C.
-Techniques are our Assault Resistance & Control Techniques which aim to help the individual in a close contact situation that could easily turn into a fight.
+Techniques are our Assault Resistance & Control Techniques (also known as Attack, React, Control) which aim to help the individual in a close contact situation that could easily turn into a fight.
 The aim is to avoid the fight, so using certain techniques can enable you to escape the situation, or restrain the attacker until help arrives.